RishatZagidullinResume/FluxAggregationKernel/README.md

 Based on [this submission](https://arxiv.org/abs/2112.14584).

 * The equation in the proposed problem set can be solved analytically.
-However due to that fact that the solution is formed by an infinite series derivation of a simple formula for aggregation kernel is problematic.
-That is why we use Pade approximation.
-Below we see that numerical solutions corresponds well to the proposed formula:
+However due to that fact that the solution is formed by an infinite series, derivation of a simple formula for aggregation kernel is problematic.
+That is why we use the Pade approximation.
+Below we see that the numerical solution corresponds well to the proposed formula:

 ![final.jpg](/final.jpg)